We currently only ship to the UK, US and Canada. We are working hard to make shipping to other locations available in the near future.

 Yes.
 ATS is completely legal and contains no synthetic or banned substances.

-All of our products are manufactured to the highest cleanroom standards at ISO 9001 certified facilities in the UK.
+All of our products are manufactured in GMP, ISO 22000 and ISO 9001 certified facilities in the UK.

 There is no requirement to take ATS alongside a meal.
 However, as with all supplements, if you have a particularly sensitive stomach (e.g. IBS) taking the capsules with food may alleviate any potential sensitivities on the stomach.